linsword13/goTour/README.md

 ### The new C?
 Must be, since it is from Ken Thompson, right?

-Short answer: no. The good news though, they did learn.
+Short answer: no. The good news though, they did learn from the past.

 <h4>Better type declaration syntax</h4>
 Remember this C mess?